Bone Biology Laboratory Projects

 Moreover, replacement of osteocalcin resulted in clearance of hepatic lipid deposits and improved phosphorylation of the insulin receptor, despite treatment with high-dose glucocorticoids.
 These data suggests that the effects of glucocorticoids on systemic energy metabolism are mediated, in significant parts, through their actions on bone cells.
 We are currently in the process of identifying the mechanisms that govern the changes in bone, fat, muscle and fuel metabolism induced by exogenous glucocorticoids.

-Endogenous Glucocorticoids and AgeingH Henneicke, M Cooper, P Stewart, MJ Seibel, H Zhou
+Endogenous Glucocorticoids and AgeingH Henneicke, S Kim, M Swarbrick, M Cooper, MJ Seibel, H Zhou

 Ageing is associated with well characterised changes in body composition and energy metabolism.
 These include central obesity, glucose intolerance or diabetes, loss of muscle mass and osteoporosis.
 Interestingly, however, many of these changes are also key features of glucocorticoid-induced metabolic disease.
 We therefore reasoned that there could be a mechanistic link between glucocorticoid actions on bone and the changes in body composition and fuel metabolism seen with ageing.